vriez/multi_uav_ooda_system/README.md

 Developed as part of the Specialization in Aeronautical Systems at the School of Engineering of São Carlos, University of São Paulo (EESC-USP).

+## AI Disclosure

+This project was developed with assistance from Claude (Anthropic), a large language model.
+AI tools were used to support code development, debugging, and documentation.
+All technical decisions, system architecture, and algorithm design are the author's own work.

 ## License

 See project specifications document.